AdobeDocs/app-builder/src/pages/get_started/app_builder_get_started/first_app.md

 Each option represents a feature you can enable for the App Builder application.
 Select one or more depending on the application you intend to build.
 For this tutorial, we recommend you select them all.

-- **Actions: Deploy Runtime actions** adds the boilerplate for backend serverless actions on Adobe I/O Runtime.
+- **Actions: Deploy Runtime actions** adds the boilerplate for backend serverless actions on Adobe I/O Runtime
 - **Events: Publish to Adobe I/O Events** adds the boilerplate for a serverless action that publishes [Custom I/O Events](https://developer.adobe.com/events/docs/guides/using/custom_events/)
 - **Web Assets: Deploy hosted static assets** adds the boilerplate for front-end [React-Spectrum](https://react-spectrum.adobe.com/) Single-Page Applications (SPAs) and static assets
 - **CI/CD: Include GitHub Actions based workflows for Build, Test and Deploy** adds the boilerplate for Github Actions that support the Continuous Integration/Continuous Delivery (CI/CD) process for the application